RyanBijkerk/thebrewnewb-website/_posts/2021-09-19-spicy-mango-ipa.md

 | 9 g | Hops | Citra | Day 10 |
 | 7 g | Hops | Amarillo | Day 10 |

-This still needs to be done, but based on the feedback received from Ramon I might postpone the dry hopping at a later stage to increase the fresh hoppy flavours.

 ### Fermentation
 The fementation is on 20°C for 14 days.